josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🐴_the_legality_of_gift_horses.md

 In a system with an uncodified constitution, that question becomes sharper, not softer.
 If constitutional safeguards are distributed across statute, convention, common law, parliamentary scrutiny, procurement rules, data protection law, and administrative remedies, then clarity of description matters enormously.

 A vague object cannot receive meaningful consent.

+Nor does describing infrastructure as convenient settle the question of who controls it.
+A service can be easy to use while simultaneously creating dependencies, concentrating administrative power, or moving consequential public functions into technical systems whose ownership and accountability arrangements are difficult for the public to see.

 ---

-## 🧩 The Category Collapse
+## 🕸️ The Category Collapse

 “Digital ID” may mean: